zephyrproject-rtos/zephyr/boards/arm/lpcxpresso55s69/doc/index.rst

 Building and flashing secure/non-secure with Arm |reg| TrustZone |reg|
 ----------------------------------------------------------------------
 The TF-M integration samples can be run using the ``lpcxpresso55s69_ns`` target.
-To run we need to manually flash the resulting image (``tfm_merged.bin``) with a J-Link as follows (reset and erase are for recovering a locked core):
+To run we need to manually flash the resulting image (``tfm_merged.hex``) with a J-Link as follows (reset and erase are for recovering a locked core):

    .. code-block:: console

       JLinkExe -device lpc55s69 -if swd -speed 2000 -autoconnect 1
       J-Link>r
       J-Link>erase
-      J-Link>loadfile build/tfm_merged.bin
+      J-Link>loadfile build/tfm_merged.hex

 We need to reset the board manually after flashing the image to run this code.